BHUVANA535/campus_critics_website/README.md

 1. register with university email "xxxxxx@mahindrauniversity.edu.in"
 2. otp will be sent to that email
+3. check junk for the email if it can't be found

 ## OCR: Only the user with attendance >=75% will allowed to rate/review the professor